dfkaye/module-api-tests/README.md

 module-api-tests
 ================

-exploring side-effects, anti-patterns in the commonjs exports api.
+Explores side-effects, anti-patterns in the commonjs exports api, because some things just can't be assumed.

 tests
 -----